TodePond/TodePondDotCom/sky/group-flattery-works/readme.md

 At the end of the day, it comes down to belief.
 I believe that those scenes are those things but it's not something that I know.
 And if my beliefs are wrong, then it's trouble for myself and other people.

-I think that's leadership: Taking risks that are worth the wish.
+I think that's part of leadership: Taking risks that are worth the wish.

 <br>